emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 #### HTTP

 1. Use the JSON fields inside the response body instead of the HTTP response status codes to identify the authentication result;
-2. Removed standalone super-user request.
+2. Remove standalone super-user request.
 The super-user identity of the client is established through authentication in the response body.

 **Success response status code:**